Hoyasumii/bee-movie/README.md

 I can autograph that.
 A little gusty out there today, wasn't it, comrades?
 Yeah.
 Gusty.
-We're hitting a sunflower patch six mile
+We're hitting a sunflower patch six miles